‘Brahman is all of which the Upaniṣads speak’ begins the celebrated Kena Upanishad.

-The earliest Mahāvākyam, summary capture of primal Vedic Truth, is from the Chandogya Upaniṣad (3.14.1; around 1,000 BCE) :
+The earliest Mahāvākyam, a summary affirmation of primal Vedic Truth, is from the Chandogya Upaniṣad (3.14.1, among others; around 1,000 BCE):

 What is Brahman?
 I don’t know.
 In fact I can never know what Brahman is.
 And why not?
 Because I am part of this ‘All’, whatever this ‘All’ is.
 Else it wouldn’t be the ‘All’.

-Now Brahman is an ancient and venerable word and best left on the altar.
-Instead I shall replace it with the more mundane: ‘Everything’.
+Brahman is an ancient, venerable word, rightly so.
+But I shall not inflame the pious.
+Instead I shall replace it with something close, the more mundane: ‘Everything’.

 So how do I go about locating ‘Everything’?
 There is a problem.
 A big problem.
 And what is the problem?